mdwelsh/mdwelsh.github.io/index.md

 distributed systems, networks, mobile computing, and embedded systems.

+I am the founder of a startup in the AI space, currently in stealth mode.

-I'm formerly SVP of Engineering at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
+Previously, I was SVP of Engineering at [OctoML](https://octoml.ai), a Seattle-based startup developing technology to optimize and secure machine learning models for deployment.
 OctoML is developing [Apache TVM](https://tvm.apache.org/), an optimizing compiler for ML models, as well as cloud-based services to measure, tune, and package ML models for a wide range of hardware backends.